BNasmith/PTForsyth/PTFWorkofChrist.md

 cation with man was not extensive but intensive, it was not discursive and parallel, so to say.
 It was morally central and creative.
-He was not Humanity on its divine side ; He was its new life from the inside.
-The problem He had to solve was the supreme and central moral problem of guilt ; and the work could only be done by the native action of a personality moral in its nature and methods, moral to the pitch of the Holy.
+He was not Humanity on its divine side; He was its new life from the inside.
+The problem He had to solve was the supreme and central moral problem of guilt; and the work could only be done by the native action of a personality moral in its nature and methods, moral to the pitch of the Holy.